raul23/pyebooktools/README.rst

 in the terminal by using this flag.
 See the `edit`_ subcommand to know how to edit this configuration file.

-Most parameters are not required and if nothing is specified, the default values defined in the default config file ``default_config.py`` will be used.
+Most arguments are not required and if nothing is specified, the default values defined in the default config file ``default_config.py`` will be used.

 The ``ebooktools.py`` script consists of various subcommands for the